mmr7/RedditClone-UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+In order to run this, you also have to download my RedditClone-Backend project, and then do npm install on both and npm start on both, While also having mongo running, you can go to localhost:4200 to see the project running.